Pioneering: A passion for inventing

 In February 2005, Amazon launched Amazon Prime—an all-you-can-eat express shipping membership program for about a million products.
-Our vision was that fast delivery should be an everyday experience—rather than an occasional indulgence, and many skeptics thought we were crazy.

 In December 2014, Amazon launched Prime Now in parts of Manhattan—and has since expanded to cities across the United States and to many European cities including London, Berlin, Paris, Milan and Madrid.